RacharlaRahul/OnlineShopping-RevatureProject/README.md

    The Online Shopping is a console-based menu driven application that simulates online shopping experience.
 An employee can add Products.
 A Customer can place order on the products.
 The employee delivers the Product to the Customer.

-Purpose

-  We want to see that you can meet deadlines and that you can code.
-You are expected to complete the following requirements and give a 5 minute presentation of your project to our QC team.

 Requirements

 1. Functionality should reflect the below user stories.